 The first semester of a one-year biochemistry course.
 The course will examine the structure and properties of proteins, focusing on enzyme structure, mechanisms of enzyme-catalyzed reactions, and control of enzyme activity.
 Oxidative energy metabolism will be covered.
-Three lecture hours.

-BCH 3020: Biochemistry II (3)

-Prerequisite: BCH 3010
+BCH 3020: Biochemistry II (3) Prerequisite: BCH 3010

 The second semester of a one-year biochemistry course.
 Structure and metabolism of lipids and biological membranes, and the biosynthesis, degradation and transport of cholesterol will be discussed.
 Nucleic acid structure and metabolism, and protein biosynthesis will also be covered.
-Three lecture hours.

-BCH 3050: Analytical Biochemistry (4) Prerequisite: BIO 2015, BCH 3010
+BCH 3050: Analytical Biochemistry (2) Prerequisites: BIO 2015, BCH 3010

 A laboratory course dealing with modern methods of identification and quantification of biologically active compounds with emphasis on theory, operation, and application of instruments.
+Six laboratory hours per week.

-BCH 4100: Nucleic Acid Transactions (3)
+BCH 4100: Nucleic Acid Transactions (3) Prerequisite: BIO 3600